 The Glass Ceiling Delusion is an important and brave book, the best book on social economics and society in general published for decades.
 It’s irresistibly compelling, cogently argues and superbly put together.
 It should be in all school and college libraries.
 It should be compulsory reading for social science, economics and politics students.
 It should be force-fed to male and female politicians.
 This is definitely a five-star book.
 Brilliant.
 Brilliant.
 Brilliant.
 Brilliant.
 Brilliant.

 Dr Vernon Coleman bestselling English author

-Mike operates two blogs, including this one.
-The other one is concerned with Justice for men & boys (and the women who love them) http://j4mb.org.uk.
+Justice for men & boys (and the women who love them) http://j4mb.org.uk

-Mike supports writers with the ambition to write books about militant feminism and its consequences.
-He lives in Bath.
+Mike supports writers with the ambition to write books about radical feminism and its consequences.
 Feel free to contact him at any time.
-His postal address is PO Box 2220, Bath BA1 1AA, his email address firstname.lastname@example.org and his phone number 07967 026163.
+His postal address is PO Box 2220, Bath BA1 1AA, his email address email@example.com and his phone number 07967 026163.